georgegebbett/kiviScorer/README.md

 Kivi is a fun game but scoring it is somewhat laborious.
 This repo is a simple scoring system for Kivi.

-An implementation of the repo can be accessed at kivi.georgegebbett.co.uk
+An implementation of the repo can be accessed at https://kivi.georgegebbett.co.uk